 There’s no denying that a renovation project requires ample time and resources.
 We are here to help you find out if you have the time and the budget for a renovation project over the next two points.
-Here are a few tips to keep in mind while allocating your budget:
+Here are a few tips to keep in mind while allocating your budget for home renovation:

 - Set aside a majority of your budget for carpentry work.
 For example, kitchen cabinets, wardrobes, storage units, etc are custom projects and will take up 40-50% of your budget.

 - A close second is the cost of loose furniture.